Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Conclusion

 \section{Conclusion}

 In this paper, we empirically reveal two critical observations: the vision-text optimization disparity and the fixed-depth optimization dilemma.
 In light of these findings, we propose a visual replay module and routing depth scaling to collaboratively enhance visual perception and exploit critical tokens for deeper contextual reasoning.
 Instead of relying on extensive latent-supervised annotations or predefined visual priors, we adopt curriculum training to progressively capture rich contextual information, yielding highly informative latent representations.
-Extensive experiments demonstrate that: (1) our approach not only reduces decoding latency but also achieves superior performance across diverse benchmarks; (2) the proposed components exhibit strong generalization across various backbones and tasks; and (3) visualization analysis reveals significantly enhanced visual grounding of the learned latent tokens.
+Extensive experiments demonstrate that: (1) our approach not only reduces decoding latency but also achieves superior performance across diverse benchmarks; (2) the proposed components exhibit strong generalization across various backbones and tasks; and (3) visualization analysis reveals both quantitative and qualitative gains afforded by enhanced visual grounding and adaptive token depth scaling.
 In future work, we plan to extend this framework to more complex reasoning scenarios, such as long-term video understanding, and scale it to larger model architectures.